Xrays and photographs of different kinds of shoulder injuries are presented.

 Image 5 – Clinical Photograph of Acromioclavicular Dislocation

-Clinical photograph of acromioclavicular Dislocation in 28 years old male following a fall from bike.
+Clinical photograph of acromioclavicular Dislocation in 28 years old male following a fall from the bike.

 Note the bruises on anterior aspect too.